 To support infrastructure from a non-profit organization that is committed to communities in research, education, and open source.

-Your Right to replicate#
+Your Right to Replicate your infrastructure#

 A core principle of 2i2c is to build and manage technology that is controlled by the community that uses it.
-One way in which we adhere to this principle is by respecting the Customer Right to Replicate.
+One way in which we adhere to this principle is by respecting the Community Right to Replicate.
 This states the following:

 We believe that following this principle will lead to a more equitable and more productive ecosystem for research and education in the cloud.
 It also helps avoid many of the potential downsides of relying on a cloud vendor for infrastructure.
 Read the Right to Replicate documentation for more information about what this means.

-Funding open source#
+Sustaining open source#

 Everything that 2i2c deploys is open source and community-driven projects.
 We prioritize using multi-stakeholder projects that are well-supported by a diverse community of contributors.
 The resources that we receive to run 2i2c JupyterHubs thus also go towards making open-source improvements in these communities so that others may benefit from them.
 We see this as an opportunity to solve two problems with one stream of funding: support research and education, and support open source communities in the Jupyter ecosystem and beyond.